 Courageous living: probably something you don’t think about too often.
-I didn’t either, until about two years ago when I came upon poet David Whyte’s 10 Questions that Have No Right to Go Away.
+I didn’t either, until two years ago when I discovered poet David Whyte’s 10 Questions that Have No Right to Go Away.

 Since then, I’ve returned to his questions to reflect and journal with them many times.
 And a few in particular keep pulling me back.
 Lately, it’s this one: